-Not surprisingly given these inconclusive indicators, full recovery from an extremely difficult, three-year-long downturn is proving a major struggle for Western Canada's oil and gas producing sector.
-Although activity is picking up, the industry has not benefited from the virtually across-the-board strengths driving U.S. industry activity.
-Pulse anticipates this slower recovery will continue.
+Western Canada's oil and gas producing sector continues to struggle to achieve a solid recovery from its extremely difficult, three-and-a-half-year-long downturn.
+The industry has not benefited from the virtually across-the board strengths driving U.S. industry activity.
+Pulse anticipates the Canadian sector's slower recovery will continue.